IanMH-NetSecDev/9HD-OS/README.md

 1. Make an Arch-Linux install disk using the newest version available. https://archlinux.org/download/
 2. Connect your Arch-Linux install to the internet wirelessly by following [this guide](https://wiki.archlinux.org/title/Network_configuration) or via Ethernet.
 3. Install wget to your Arch-Linux install environment using the command `pacman -Sy wget`.
-4. Download and run the install script using the command `wget -O - "https://raw.githubusercontent.com/IanMH-NetSecDev/9HD-OS/refs/heads/main/9HDOS_Installer_v0.1_Local" | bash` - make sure you replace `V#.#` with your desired version.
+4. Download and run the install script using the command `wget -O - "https://raw.githubusercontent.com/IanMH-NetSecDev/9HD-OS/refs/heads/main/9HDOS_Installer_v0.1_Local" | bash`.

 ## Long Explanation:
 Nine Headed Dragon OS (9HD OS) is intended to be a highly secure daily-driver operating system that will use Arch Linux and KVM as a starting point.
 The focal point of 9HD will be BareMetal (Type 1) virtualization and the heavy use of VMs.
 These technologies will be used to achieve a few different goals that will result in a drastic paradigm shift from traditional operating systems, both in how 9HD OS will be used and how various standard aspects of system hardening will be accomplished.